-- invest more money on R&D funding, - encourage innovation by increasing and strengthing the SBIR program, - encourage commercialization of new technologies by expanding the RIF program and funding Phase III SBIR projects. - restore and strengthen the U.S. patent system.
+We need to invest more money on R&D funding, we need to encourage innovation, we need to restore and strengthen the U.S. patent system.
 What this committee can do is spend the federal R&D dollars more productively.
 Get the best possible return on investment on the Government's R&D dollar.
 As DOD's 809 committee has recommended, double the SBIR/STTR program and RIF funding, make SBIR/STTR permanent, streamline and simplify the Program and make the Government put the SBA Policy Directive and legislative changes to SBIR/STTR Program into the FAR and DFAR.